colmarius/don-referro/README.md

 [foreman]: https://ddollar.github.io/foreman/
 [yarn]: https://yarnpkg.com/

+## Running services

+First you need to run _Postgres_ with Docker:

+    docker-compose up

 ## Setup

     ./setup

 ## Run the project

-First you need to run _Postgres_ with Docker:

-    docker-compose up

 This will start _client_ and _server_ apps: